Matrix (protocol): 2019–2021

-2022-present
+2022–present

-In February 2023, the Matrix foundation was invited to the Digital Markets Act stakeholder workshop on "Interoperability between messaging services" and showcased how a standardised open protocol can be used to interoperate without sacrificing privacy.
+In February 2023, the Matrix Foundation was invited to the Digital Markets Act stakeholder workshop on "Interoperability between messaging services" and showcased how a standardised open protocol can be used to interoperate without sacrificing privacy.

 In June 2023, Beeper became the first member of The Matrix Foundation.

 In April 2024, the first elections of the Matrix Foundation's Governing Board were held, which is made up of nine different constituency groups across three categories: nonprofit and community representatives, funder representatives, and foundation representatives.

+In late 2024, version 2.0 of the Matrix protocol was released, which improved performance and added video/VoIP chat for multiple users.

+In February 2026, Matrix saw a rise in users due to Discord's controversial announcement of age verification for users, resulting in a push for users to migrate to Matrix as a replacement.